 We urge local caution when shooting woodcock flighting from woodland at dusk owing to a higher risk of overshooting.

-4 – Curb shooting in cold weather
+4 – Curb shooting in freezing weather

 1 Woodcock have historically never bred regularly in Cornwall, Pembrokeshire or the Outer Hebrides and hence, in mild weather, shooting should only affect migrants.
 Devon, Somerset, Carmarthenshire, Ceredigion and Anglesey have supported only very low and localised numbers of breeding woodcock in the last 50 years and the risk of shooting to residents in these counties is currently low.
 Very few woodcock currently breed in Galway and Mayo, but the species bred far more widely in these counties until 20-30 years ago.